Panel Fraud and AI Moderated Research: What's Actually Changed

 The Fraud Taxonomy Every Researcher Recognizes

 Speeders burn through a 20-minute interview in four minutes, producing transcript gibberish dressed as responses.
-Straight-liners click the same answer option across every grid item. harder to catch in open-ended interviews but detectable through response entropy.
-Bot respondents generate fluent, topically coherent text that passes a surface read until you notice every answer is 47 words with identical syntactic structure.
+Straight-liners click the same answer option across every grid item, harder to catch in open-ended interviews but detectable through response entropy.
+Bots generate fluent, topically coherent text that passes a surface read until you notice every answer is 47 words with identical syntactic structure.
 Duplicate IDs enter the same study under multiple email addresses, sometimes within the same panel batch.
 Panel-hoppers are humans who treat survey panels as a gig-economy job, qualifying for studies they don't genuinely fit by memorizing screener patterns.

 What AI Moderation Makes Worse (and What It Makes Better)